 Surgery for osteophytes should be a last resort.
 As with any physical ailment, surgical solutions should only be considered after you have attempted weeks or months of consistent, conservative treatment.
-Many people don’t realize how many options they have when choosing forms of non-invasive pain relief – treatments can include physical therapy, behavior modification, body work, analgesics, cortisone injections, low-impact exercise, or a variety of holisitic treatments, like yoga or meditation.
+Many people don’t realize how many options they have when choosing forms of non-invasive pain relief – treatments can include physical therapy, behavior modification, body work, analgesics, cortisone injections, low-impact exercise or a variety of holistic treatments, like yoga or meditation.

-What are Osteophytes?
+What are osteophytes?

 Surgery for Osteophytes

-Alternative Surgery for Osteophytes
+Alternative surgery for osteophytes